Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ Diamond Model of Intrusion Analysis
 ~ Normalization
 ~ acquisition

+~ VM Sprawl
+		- Occurs when an organization has many VMs that aren't appropriately managed.
+		- Someone makes a test VM.
+The admin orchestrates a software patch for all the VMs, but because he's unaware of this one, it doesn't get updated, leaving it vulnerable for an attack.
+~ Resource Reuse
+		- In the context of cloud computing risks refers to the potential for data or resources to remain on a shared infrastructure even after a customer has finished using them, making them potentially accessible to other users of the cloud service.
+		- Leads to risk of data leakage, as well as unauthorized access to sensitive data or systems.
+~ Agent NAC
+		- Agents on clients can be either *permanent* or *dissolvable*.
+A permanent agent (sometimes called a *persistent NAC agent*) is installed on the client and stays on the client.
+NAC uses the agent when the client attempts to log on remotely
+		- A dissolvable agent is downloaded and runs on the client when the client logs on remotely.
+It collects the information it needs, identifies the client as healthy or not, and reports the status back to the NAC system.
+Others remove themselves after the remote session ends.
+~ Agentless NAC
+		- Scans a client remotely without installing code on the client, either permanently or temporarily,.
+This is similar to how vulnerability scanners scan network systems looking for vulnerabilities.
 ~ VPN concentrator
 		- Dedicated device used for VPNs, popular with Larger organizations
 		- Includes all the services needed to create a VPN, including strong encryption and authentication techniques, and it supports many clients